-7.2.5.5.1 Spaceflight Projects - Spaceflight equipment, including satellites, may be controlled under ITAR (USML XV) or EAR.
+- 7.2.5.5.1 Spaceflight Projects Spaceflight equipment, including satellites, may be controlled under ITAR or EAR.

 Satellite projects may involve data received from satellites, satellite ground processing software and sensors attached to satellites.
-Export

-- control concerns vary based upon the nature of the satellite project. - 7.2.5.5.2 Select Agents All select agents are regulated under the EAR.
+Export control concerns vary based upon the nature of the satellite project. - 7.2.5.5.2 Select Agents All select agents are regulated under the EAR.
 Shipping select agents abroad requires an export license. - 7.2.5.5.3 Supercomputing Large computer clusters may be regulated under the EAR depending on the Adjusted Peak Performance of the system, its location and the persons installing, maintaining and using it. - 7.2.5.5.4 Encryption or Simulation Software Encryption software is regulated under the EAR.
-Simulation or modeling software may be regulated under the EAR depending on its intended use (i.e., modeling radiation interactions). - 7.2.5.5.5 Laboratory or Research Instrumentation Various types of research instrumentation, whether purchased or built by a UW lab, may be regulated under the EAR. - 7.2.6 Prioritize High Risk Areas The initial and annual assessments will prioritize the potential high risk areas.
+Simulation or modeling software may be regulated under the EAR depending on its intended use. - 7.2.5.5.5 Laboratory or Research Instrumentation Various types of research instrumentation, whether purchased or built by a UW lab, may be regulated under the EAR.